 Bournemouth University, Talbot Campus

-3 years full-time with two 5-week placements or 4 years with a minimum 30-week placement
+3 years full-time with two 5-week placements or 4 years with one 5-week placement and a minimum 30-week placement

 The Institution of Environmental Sciences